BSA Basic Auditory Science 2018

 This unique conference provides an excellent networking opportunity for auditory scientists in the UK and beyond, and is an excellent platform for early career researchers to present their work.
 There is a discount registration rate for students and prizes for the best early career presentations generously supported by Phonak, part of Sonova AG.

 Newcastle, ‘jewel of the North', is an exciting city to visit, and the meeting takes place in the final week of the Great Exhibition of the North, this provides you with the exciting possibility to experience this unique and vibrant city in its fullness.
-Explore the city’s ancient roots, wander through the castle and castle keep or see the modern art exhibitions in the Baltic or learn more about the origins of life in the Centre for Life, Newcastle has it all and more.
+Explore the city’s ancient roots, wander through the castle keep or see the modern art exhibitions in the Baltic or learn more about the origins of life in the Centre for Life, Newcastle has it all and more.

 The registration fee includes a conference dinner at Newcastle’s Georgian Assembly Rooms, as well as all lunch and refreshments at the meeting.
 Accommodation is in a nearby hotel where we have negotiated discounted rates.
 These pages should provide you with all the information you need to know to submit an abstract, register for the meeting and book your accommodation.
 The deadline for receipt of abstracts is 27th July 2018.